Net Investment Income Tax (3.8% Medicare Surtax)

 Nonresident aliens (NRAs) are not subject to the tax but if they are married to a United States citizen or resident and make an election under IRC §6013(g) so that the couple can file jointly, then special rules apply.

 Estates and trusts are taxed on undistributed net investment income + adjusted gross income over the highest tax bracket for an estate or trust for that tax year.
-For instance, for 2022, the threshold amount was $13,450.
+Because the tax brackets for trusts and estates are adjusted for inflation, just as they are for individuals, the NIIT income threshold is adjusted for inflation for trusts and estates only.
+However, the tax brackets for estates and trusts are much lower than for individuals, so the NIIT is much higher for trusts and estates.
+For instance, for 2024, the NIIT threshold amount was $15,200.
 Certain types of trusts such as charitable remainder trusts and electing small business trusts can use special rules in computing the tax.
-However, the following types of trusts are not subject to the NIIT:
+However, these types of trusts are not subject to the NIIT:

 Net Investment Income